 Most tourists to Belize Blue Hole are accommodated at San Pedro, the only town on the palm-frocked island of Ambergris Caye.
 You can find hotels and resorts with comfortable rooms and excellent services where you can relax after a long trip to and from the sinkhole.

-Search for the most comfortable and budget hotels online at Kayak or Booking.com to make your reservations.
+Search for the most comfortable and budget hotels online at Booking.com or Hotels.com to make your reservations.
 You have many options to choose from, but we recommend the following hotels:

 - Blue Water Beach Villas